-The ELPA21 Screener is used when a student moves to a new state or school district and a need to be screened via a Home Language Survey that indicates a potential language of origin other than English.
-Screening may occur outside of the regular school year, as new students register for school.
-In some cases, an IEP or 504 plan may not yet be in place for the student to be screened with individual accommodations in place.
-In this case, school district staff conducting the screening should contact the State Education Agency (SEA) for guidance, as the procedures and policies for an assessment prior to the documentation of an IEP or 504 may vary by state.
+The ELPA21 Screener is used when a student moves to a new state or school district and has a need to be screened based on a Home Language Survey that indicates a potential native language other than English.
+Screening may occur outside of the regular school year as new students register for school.
+In some cases, an IEP or 504 plan may not yet be established for the student to be screened with individual accommodations in place.
+In this case, school district staff conducting the screening should contact the State Education Agency (SEA) for guidance as the procedures and policies for an assessment prior to the documentation of an IEP or 504 may vary by state.